koraymelih/nonlinear-vibrations/README.md

   - Linear damping matrix
   - Structural damping matrix
 - Nonlinearities with the types and the  ID's of the affected nodes.
 The types of nonlinearities allowed are:
-  -cubic stiffness
+  - cubic stiffness
-  -cubic damping
+  - cubic damping
-  -dry friction
+  - dry friction
-  -gap nonlinearity
+  - gap nonlinearity
-  -piecewise linear stiffness
+  - piecewise linear stiffness
-  -square stiffness
+  - square stiffness

 ### How to use
 The user provides the above-mentinoned system matrices in a text-file as in the sample file.